 - The problem does not substantially impair the use or market value of the vehicle; or,

-- The problem is the result of abuse, neglect or unauthorized modifications or alterations of the vehicle.
+- The problem is the result of abuse, neglect, or unauthorized modifications or alterations to the vehicle.

 Refund and Replacement Eligibility Requirements

 Just because a repair shop has made a number of unsuccessful attempts to fix your car, you are not automatically eligible for a refund or replacement vehicle.
 You must first:

 - Write to the manufacturer, zone representative, or authorized dealer